tsleung/redthenblack/notes/markdown/rtb-prd.md

-## Red then Black: Product Development Plan & PRD
+## Red then Black: Product Development Plan and PRD

 **Date:** October 26, 2023